CiscoDevNet/thousandeyes-kubernetes-operator/docs/http_server_an.md

    ```
    The test will be removed from ThousandEyes dashboard.

-2. If we want to use test settings by default, we can add **thousandeyes.devnet.cisco.com/test-url** only to Ingress.
+2. You can add **thousandeyes.devnet.cisco.com/test-url** only to Ingress.

+   The test will be created with settings by default.

 Ingress: [**config/samples/annotations/ingress_httpserver_default_settings.yaml**](../config/samples/annotations/ingress_httpserver_default_settings.yaml)

 ```yaml